tjay1760/Mobile-potfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+I would like to thank Microverse and all the contributers and code reviewers that helped to make this projejct a sucess

 <p align="right">(<a href="#readme-top">back to top</a>)</p>